Skip to main content

 Before being appointed to the Superior Court, Judge Troy spent 30 years as an attorney in both public and private practice, serving as an Assistant District Attorney, Assistant United States Attorney in the Civil and Criminal Divisions, Partner and Chair of the Litigation Department at Sherburne, Powers and Needham, P.C., and Partner at Holland and Knight, LLP, after the two firms merged.

-Before attending law school, Judge Troy served as a Lieutenant in the United States Army in Vietnam (awarded the Silver Star).
+Prior to attending law school, Judge Troy served as a Lieutenant in the United States Army in Vietnam (awarded the Silver and Purple Heart).
 He taught Civil Trial Practice for eight years as an Adjunct Professor at Northeastern University School of Law and was a member of the Superior Court Alternative Dispute Resolution Committee.
-For over 25 years, through the 2017 Supplement, Judge Troy was the co-editor and a co-author of the popular MCLE publication A Practical Guide to Introducing Evidence: Basic Foundations and Objections.
-From 2014 to 2020, Judge Troy has served as an instructor at the MCLE Civil Mediation Workshop, which is designed to train new mediators.
+For over 25 years, Judge Troy was the co-editor and a co-author of the popular MCLE publication A Practical Guide to Introducing Evidence: Basic Foundations and Objections.
+Judge Troy has also served as an instructor at the MCLE Civil Mediation Workshop, which is designed to train new mediators.
 He was the Workshop’s Chair in 2017 and 2018.
 He is a member of the MBA Dispute Resolution Section, and is a past president of the Massachusetts Chapter of the Federal Bar Association.

 Representative Matters

-• Mediated and/or arbitrated business, corporate and partnershup disputes, Including M.G.L. c.93A demands; claims of freeze-out, excess compensation, fraud, conspiracy, breach of contract, breach of fiduciary duty, and conversion of intellectual property; and other business and commercial disputes such as buyouts and subrogations.
+• Corporate partnership and shareholder disputes, Including M.G.L. c.93A demands, claims of freeze-out, excess compensation, fraud, conspiracy, breach of contract, breach of fiduciary duty, theft of company information, intellectual property, unfair competition, buyouts and subrogation.

 • Construction

-• Mediated and/or arbitrated claims involving land developers, builders, trustees, owners and homeowners, including construction and engineering defects, breach of contract, fraud, negligence, home remodeling damages, and other construction-related claims.
+• claims involving land developers, builders, trustees, and homeowners, including construction and engineering defects, breach of contract, fraud, negligence, home remodeling damages, and other construction-related disputes.

-• Mediated and/or arbitrated claims alleging discrimination involving race, age and handicap, wrongful termination, sexual harassment, retaliation, non-compete breaches, and Wage Act violations.
+• alleging discrimination involving race, age and handicap, and wrongful termination, sexual harassment, retaliation, non-compete breaches, and Wage Act violations.

-• Mediated and/or arbitrated claims of bodily injury and other damages arising from automobile accidents, premises negligence, dog bites, defamation, and defects in personal and commercial products.
+• Claims of bodily injury and other damages arising from automobile accidents, premises negligence, dog bites, defamation, and defects in commercial and personal products.

 • Professional Liability

-• Mediated claims against attorneys alleging legal malpractice in trial representation, estate planning and bankruptcy proceedings, as well as conflict of interest claims.
+• Claims against attorneys alleging legal malpractice in trial representation, estate planning, bankruptcy proceedings, and conflict of interest; claims against physicians, architects, accountants, and engineers.

 • Real Property

-• Mediated claims alleging breach of contract, trespass, eminent domain, conservation land violation, overburdening an easement, nuisance, and construction damage.
+• Claims alleging breach of contract, trespass, eminent domain, construction damage, conservation land violation, overburdening an easement, and nuisance.

 • Member and Chair, Superior Court Alternative Dispute Resolution Committee (2009-2014)